cathyxl/coref-diffs/README.md

 # CorefDiffs: Co-referential and Differential Knowledge Flow in Document Grounded Conversations

-This project hosts the code and dataset for Coref-Diffs.
+This project hosts the code and dataset for CorefDiffs.

 ## Download data